-Thanks to GriffKurz for his time and insight!
-Our answers to BSD's questions are here.
-Be sure to head to Blogger So Dear for all things Wake Forest.
+Many thanks to Robert for his time and insight!
+Be sure to head over to Blogger So Dear for all of your Wake Forest informational needs.
+Our answers to their questions can be found here.